 2. Big-picture perspective.

-3. A friend who recognizes when the garbage needs to be taken out.
+3. A friend who recognizes when the food needs to be replenished, or dirty dishes need to be removed.

 What you need, ideally, is a friend or relative who loves your kid and wants to help make the party run smoothly but who is not so connected to all the guests that she feels deprived if she doesn’t get to spend the duration of the party mingling with them.

-We held our DIY party in our restored barn, and I didn’t find out until afterward that my dad practically had to rewire the place mid-event while I sat talking with some of my high school classmates I’d hardly seen since our own parties.
-If you’re holding your shindig at home, having a backyard party or in some other location not specifically set up for large-scale entertaining, you might want to do a dry run to make sure three slow-cookers, a roaster, and the soft-serve ice cream machine you rented don’t overload your circuits.
+We held our DIY party in our restored barn, and I didn’t find out until afterward that my dad practically had to rewire the place mid-event while I sat talking with some of my high school classmates I’d hardly seen since our parties.
+If you’re holding your shindig at home, having a backyard graduation party, or in some other venue not specifically set up for large-scale entertaining, you might want to do a dry run to make sure three slow-cookers, a roaster, and the soft-serve ice cream machine you rented don’t overload your circuits.

 5. Obvious and ample parking.

-Nothing stresses me more when I go to a graduation party than not knowing where in the world we’re supposed to park and NO I cannot maneuver my minivan into that parallel space between the fire hydrant and the driveway.
-Other than honoring your graduate, one of your main party goals should be to honor the people who’ve come to celebrate with him or her and providing for their parking is the first chance you have to do that on the day.
+Nothing stresses me more when I go to a graduation party than not knowing where we’re supposed to park, and NO, I cannot maneuver my minivan into that parallel space between the fire hydrant and the driveway.
+Other than honoring your graduate, one of your main party goals should be to honor the people who’ve come to celebrate with him or her, and providing their parking is the first chance you have to do that on the day.

-Put up lots of easy-to-read signs with a ribbon and balloons or hire a teenager to stand outside and direct traffic.
+Put up many easy-to-read decorations or signs with streamers, ribbons, or balloons, or hire a teen to stand outside and direct traffic.
 And however much space you think you need for this, you need more.

 6. Auxiliary refrigeration.